dilannet777/report_tool_api/README.md

 ## Build a REST API in PHP for a code challenge

-This example shows how to build a simple REST API in core PHP.
+This example shows how to build a industry level REST API in core PHP.

+This framework appliable to any application based on MVC.

+An application based on the MVC pattern should be composed of three parts:

+   * delivery mechanism: Json response (user request handling and server response creation)
+   * service layer: application logic
+   * domain model: business logic

 **Prerequisites:** PHP, Composer, MySQL